-At the end of 2021 Stonebridge's investments in the Royal London Short Dated Fund were valued at £9.9m.
+At the end of 2022 SIIL's investments in the Royal London Short Dated Fund were valued at £9.0m.
 This fund is an Investment Grade Corporate Bond fund that offers modest returns for a relatively low investment risk.
-Investment in the fund is consistent with Stonebridge's investment strategy.
+Investment in the fund is consistent with SIIL's investment strategy.
+SIIL withdrew £0.1m in quarterly dividend income during the year.

-AAM Money Market Fund
+Royal London Money Market Fund